 2. She has conflicting birth information of The death notice in 1834 in the Lancaster Examiner newspaper cites she died at age 72, which places her birth about 1762.
 That conflicts with the date printed in the 1929 Kentucky Pioneers book., 3 Dec 1755 and Adamstown, Lancaster, PA.
 1

-5. She was buried in , Lancaster, PA.
+3. Cemetery: in , Lancaster, PA.
 1 Her burial place is mentioned simply as Piquea in the family recollections printed in the 1929 Book "Kentucky Pioneers and Court Records."
 This leaves a number of possibilities: Pequea is a creek that runs almost the full width of Lancaster County, starting in the east in Salisbury Township, then running west through Pequea Township and on to Martic Township where the town of Pequea is on the Susquehanna River.

 Since her newspaper obituary in the Lancaster Examiner states she died in Salisbury Township, we suspect "Piquea" probably means a church within that area of Chester County near the boder with Lancaster County.

-A possibile cemetery is St. John's Episcopal Church, 1520 W. Kings Hwy, Gap, PA 17527 where Rev. Illing who baptized her son Jacob preached, and where Jacob baptized his children in 1829.
+A possible cemetery is St. John's Episcopal Church, 1520 W. Kings Hwy, Gap, PA 17527 where Rev. Illing who baptized her son Jacob preached, and where Jacob baptized his children in 1829.
 But Researcher Jonathan Scott Beacher has viewed the St. John's records on Family History Library Microfilm 20530 and no record for Mary Ann Beecher's death or burial is found in the 1830s records there.

 Other possibilities are "Pequea Presbyterian Church" at 273 Cambridge Rd, Gap, PA 17527 or less likely the newer "Pequea Evangelical Congregational Church" at 5482 Old Philadelphia Pike (RT 340), Gap, PA 17527.
 These are located not far from New Holland and Churchtown near where the Beechers originally lived and where Mary Ann's sons lived at her death.